 - How members are elected.

 The Declaration takes authority if any document conflicts with it.
-In order to change the Declaration, you must make a formal amendment, which must be voted on by members.
+To change the Declaration, you must make a formal amendment, which must be voted on by members.
 The percentage of votes that are required to pass such an amendment is itself specified in the Declaration.
 Amendments, once passed, must be distributed to members and recorded with the County Recorder.

-Rules and regulations, by contrast, are not recorded, and are therefore significantly easier to alter.
-The board has the authority to adopt rules and regulations that are reasonable and in accordance with other governance documents, such as the bylaws and Declaration, although these rules must be distributed to the owners in order to be in effect.
+Rules and regulations, by contrast, are not recorded and are therefore significantly easier to alter.
+The board has the authority to adopt rules and regulations that are reasonable and in accordance with other governance documents, such as the bylaws and Declaration, although these rules must be distributed to the owners to be in effect.